axoflow/axosyslog-core-docs/content/docs/chapter-sources/syslog-ng-source-osquery/_index.md

     ```

-  - {{% productparam "abbrev" %}} must be compiled with JSON-support enabled.
+  - {{% param "product.abbrev" %}} must be compiled with JSON-support enabled.

 The `osquery()` driver is actually a reusable configuration snippet configured to read the osquery log file using the `file()` driver, and process its JSON contents.
 For details on using or writing such configuration snippets, see {{% xref "/docs/chapter-configuration-file/large-configs/config-blocks/_index.md" %}}.
 You can find the source of this configuration snippet on [GitHub](https://github.com/syslog-ng/syslog-ng/blob/master/scl/osquery/plugin.conf).